abbreviations and acronyms

 Do not abbreviate.
 Capitalize only when part of a formal title before a person's name.
 See Title, occupational titles.

 awards and decorations

-Capitalize names of awards and prizes, such as Bronze Star, Medal of Honor, etc. Capitalize award if it is part of the full proper name of the prize: City of Destiny Award, New Tacoma Award, etc. If in doubt as to the full proper name of the prize, capitalize award.
+Capitalize names of awards and prizes, such as Bronze Star, Medal of Honor, etc. Capitalize award if it is part of the prize's full proper name: City of Destiny Award, New Tacoma Award, etc. If in doubt as to the full proper name of the prize, capitalize the award.